 Dr. Seyed M. Aghili, Department Head

-The Department of Electrical Engineering and Computer Science provides a professionally-focused education in the fields of computer science and electrical engineering.
+The Department of Electrical Engineering and Computer Science provides a professionally-focused education in the fields of computer science, computer engineering, and electrical engineering.
 Students are prepared to practice in their chosen field and to focus on the industrial and business needs of the region.
 Students have opportunities for close interaction with faculty, business, and the industrial community in a practice-oriented, student-friendly environment.
 The department maintains Accreditation Board for Engineering and Technology (ABET)-accredited curricula that foster interdisciplinary teamwork as well as scholarly development through special projects, internships, discussions of professional ethics, and training with regional business or industries.
 Students are prepared to study for advanced degrees and/or work in regional business or industries upon graduation.

 Bachelor of Science in Engineering